Erdut

 The village of Erdut is the third largest in the municipality, after Dalj and Bijelo Brdo.
 The municipality is part of the Osijek-Baranja County in eastern Slavonia.
 The municipal center is in the largest village of Dalj.

 Name and languages

 The name Erdut comes from the local Hungarian name (Erdőd) meaning "forest road".
 In other languages, the village in German is known as Erdung and in Serbian as Ердут.

 Due to the local minority population, the Erdut municipality prescribe the use of not only Croatian as the official language, but the Serbian language and Serbian Cyrillic alphabet as well.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have been carried out.
+Cyrillic is used on official seals, buildings and street and traffic signs.
+Cyrillic is used on most but not all official documents.
+There public legal and administrative employees proficient in the script.
+Preserving traditional Serbian place names and assigning street names to Serbian historical figures is legally mandated and carried out.

 Geography

 The municipality has a total area of 158 km2 (61 sq mi) and is the largest member municipality of Joint Council of Municipalities.
 The Drava (5.6 km) and Danube (34.825 km) rivers flow through the municipality.
 The territory of the municipality is completely flat very fertile black soil.
 The elevation of the village of Erdut is 158 m.
 It is located at the end of the D213 road near border crossing with Serbia.
 The railway station is located in Novi Erdut (New Erdut) hamlet, about 1 km south of the village, on the Vukovar-Erdut-Bogojevo (Serbia) railway.